 The persistent menu is a navigation menu that users can access at any point during the conversation with your bot.
 You can link to your FAQ or customer support flow here.
 That way, users can get support from your chatbot at any time, no matter what they're currently doing in the bot.

-If you're building in the Flows tab, use the Persistent Menu Entry Point to set this up.
-If you're building in the Automate tab, you can edit the persistent menu in the Configure tab.
+If you're building in the Automation-->Flows tab, use the Persistent Menu Entry Point to set this up.
+If you're building in the Automation-->Blocks tab, you can edit the persistent menu in the Configure tab.

 AI can enhance a user's experience with your customer support chatbot.
 It helps the bot understand the user's intent so it can give accurate, helpful responses to free-form text input.
-You can create basic AI rules in the Set Up AI tab.
+You can create basic AI rules in the Set Up AI tab (under the Automation tab).
 Here's how AI rules work: If a user's typed, custom message includes one of the keywords in your rule, the bot will respond with the answer you've set.
-Or, if you want to set up a more robust AI customer service chatbot for even better results, use Chatfuel's free Janis template.

-The option to chat with a human 👨🏼💻
+The option to chat with a human instead👨🏼💻

 The debate is not technology vs. human interaction.
 Instead, the best support experiences combine the two.
 Chatbots for customer service should as the first line of defense for support teams.
 Then, if a user has a more complex question, set up Live Chat so the bot can pass them along to a human agent.
 That agent can pause the bot flow to jump in and resolve the user's query personally.
 When they're finished, they can resume the flow so the user can continue their conversation with the bot.